vmware-tanzu-labs/educates-training-platform/docs/getting-started/quick-start-guide.md

 Downloading the CLI
 -----------------------

-If you have access to the `vmware-tanzu-labs/educates-training-platform` GitHub repository, to download the Educates CLI visit the releases page at:
+To download the Educates CLI visit the releases page at:

 * [https://github.com/vmware-tanzu-labs/educates-training-platform/releases](https://github.com/vmware-tanzu-labs/educates-training-platform/releases)